spyspy/springboot004/README.md

-# springboot004
+#springboot004
+#SpringBoot with MySQL and JPA example

 when we access db successfully. you will see following content on your browser.

 [{"id":1,"name":"Peter","address":"Taipei"},{"id":2,"name":"Jacky","address":"Taichung"},{"id":3,"name":"Lewis","address":"WOWOW"}]

-# Be Careful: Table name and Java Object name is different.
+#Be Careful: Table name and Java Object name is different.
 Persons vs Person
-# So we use Annotation to tell springboot to use the correct one.
+#So we use Annotation to tell SpringBoot to use the correct one.

+#MySQL command
 create database newdb;

 CREATE TABLE Persons (